-For the year ended December 31, 2018, the Corporation experienced a net income of \$1,557,343, compared to a net loss of \$3,097,214 for the year ended December 31, 2017.
-This significant improvement is primarily attributed to the substantial unrealized gain on fair value adjustment on investment properties portfolio of 1,892,577 (2017 - loss of \$2,758,843) as well as a significant realized gain on marketable securities of \$995,716 (2017 - \$63,809).
+For the year ended December 31, 2019, the Corporation experienced a net loss of \$3,250,446 compared to a net income of \$1,557,343 for the year ended December 31, 2018.
+This difference is primarily attributed to the substantial unrealized loss on fair value adjustment on investment properties of \$1,347,662 during the year (2018 - gain of \$1,892,577), a reclassification of accumulated other comprehensive income on the disposal of a subsidiary (2018 - nil) as well as realized losses on marketable securities of \$358,826 (2018 - \$995,716 gain).

 Management cautions investors that the Corporation is primarily focused on increasing shareholder value on a per share basis.
-This means that operationally, management is more concerned with long-term asset appreciation at the expense of short-term cash flow.
+This means that operationally, management is more concerned with long-term asset appreciation at the expense of short-term profitability.